 Overview

-In the Pritzker Pucker Studio Lab (PPSL) course, we will creatively interrogate how mental illness/health has been represented in cinema and on TV.
+In the Pritzker Pucker Studio Lab (PPSL) courses, we will creatively interrogate how mental illness/health has been represented in cinema and on TV.
 Students will develop a more nuanced understanding of the underlying issues and media representations and will apply these critical insights towards their own creative projects.

-Project funding
+Project Funding

-Technical competency
+Technical Competency

 Equipment Access, Crew, and Collaboration